FlagSeek

 Newcomer access

-The Welcoming Index
+The Welcoming Assessment

 It considers openness to outsiders, ease of everyday interaction, language friction, social formality, established circles, and the realistic ways a newcomer may begin putting down roots.